Horizon fluxes of binary black holes in eccentric orbits: Introduction

 In several studies, TH of black holes has been studied analytically or numerically.
 It has been demonstrated that in the extreme mass ratio inspirals the impact of TH will be significant \cite{Datta:2019epe, Datta:2019euh}.
 It has also been pointed out that TH can be used to distinguish between black holes and neutron stars.
 As a result, this can address the mass gap problem \cite{Datta:2020gem}.
 The observability in the third-generation detectors has been also studied \cite{Mukherjee:2022wws}.
 Since TH depends on the near horizon properties of a black hole, it is expected that any modification to the near horizon physics can lead to significant modification to TH.
 Therefore, it can be used to test the near-horizon properties of the black holes which may shed light on the quantum nature of gravity.

 However, while computing the TH of classical black holes or studying its impact on the observation only the circular orbits have been considered.
 Currently, we lack a proper computation as well as an understanding of the TH of black holes in a generic orbit.
 In the current work, we would like to initiate bridging this gap by analytically computing the leading order TH of BHs in an eccentric orbit.
+We also compute the leading order dephasing due to eccentricity effects on TH.
 We will leave the computation of TH in a generic orbit for the future.

-Throughout the article, we will use geometric units, assuming $G=c=1$.
-The spatial vectors are represented in boldface.
+Throughout the article, we will use geometric units, assuming $G=c=1$ except when it will be required to demonstrate the post-Newtonian (PN) order.
 Latin indices represent spatial indices running from $1$ to $3$.
+All masses in the plots are in units of solar mass $M_{\odot}$.